 Eleven years later, Longueuil racial profiling incident forces changes starting in 2021

-Eleven years after an incident of racial profiling in Longueuil, a long legal battle over it is finally over, with the city deciding it won't contest a legal loss before the Quebec Human Rights Tribunal.
+MONTREAL -- Eleven years after an incident of racial profiling in Longueuil, a long legal battle with the city deciding it won't contest a legal loss before the Quebec Human Rights Tribunal, it's finally over.

 It's obligated to begin implementing certain things next year, including collecting race-related data on who police decide to pull over and giving police new training about racism and racial profiling.